How much does it cost to live on a boat?

 Others stop periodically and get a job: Three months of hard work will fund a year of economy-class cruising.

-If you have read my story, you will see that my first attempt at the cruising life was back in the 90s, funded by journalism – a column for the London Daily Telegraph, another for Yachting World – bits and pieces here and there…
+If you have read my story, you will know that my first attempt at the cruising life was back in the 1990s, funded by journalism – a column for the London Daily Telegraph, another for Yachting World – bits and pieces here and there…

-I wrote a column; I got paid – and if I wanted to get paid again, I had to write another column.
+I wrote a column; I got paid – I wrote another column, I got paid again.
 It went on for years.
 I thought I was a success.
 I was living the dream!

 Now, I realise I was just lucky that it kept going as long as it did.
 I was working for what is called a linear income: You work once, and you get paid once.
 If you stop work, you don’t get paid.